Migrants Again Try To Leave Turkey For Europe, But This Time The Gate Is Closed

 "Do not attempt to enter Greece illegally, you will be turned back," the Greek prime minister, Kyriakos Mitsotakis, tweeted on Sunday.
 "The borders of Greece are the external borders of Europe.
 We will protect them."

-Mitsotakis's conservative government sent troops to police the border.
-It also froze asylum applications for a month and vowed to deport anyone who crossed by land or sea in contravention of international law.
+Mitsotakis's conservative government sent troops to police the border and said it will refuse to accept new asylum applications for a month, invoking an emergency clause in European treaties allowing it to do so.
+It also vowed to deport anyone who crossed by land or sea in contravention of European and international law.

+The Greeks also added patrols along its sea borders in the Aegean Sea and asked the EU's border-patrol agency, Frontex, for reinforcements.
+On Sunday, a child drowned off the coast of the Aegean island of Lesvos after a migrant boat capsized.

 "You're not welcome here," Greek authorities told migrants by text message and megaphone.
 A Greek farm workers association even offered to guard the border with tractors.